-The community risk reduction (CRR) division budget increased 11.6% in comparison to 2023.
-This increase is largely because of one additional firefighter hired and anticipated compensation increases in the 2024-2026 Collective Bargaining Agreement between the Central Whidbey Island Fire & Rescue and
+The community risk reduction (CRR) division budget increased 33.7% in comparison to 2024.
+This increase is largely because of three additional full time firefighters added, uniforms and PPE to outfit the new employees, a nearly 7% increase in medical dental insurance premiums, and compensation increases in the 2024-2026 Collective Bargaining Agreement between the Central Whidbey Island Fire &

-Local 4299 International Association of Firefighters (IAFF) (CWIFR & Local 4299) is the major factor influencing this increase in the CRR division budget.
+Rescue and Local 4299 International Association of Firefighters (IAFF) (CWIFR & Local 4299) is the major factor influencing this increase in the CRR division budget.